-- 1. A survey must be submitted for all trees two-inches located in the rights-of-way, and all trees eight-inches or larger in the setback. - 2.
+- A survey must be submitted for all trees two-inches located in the rights-of-way, and all trees eight-inches or larger in the setback.
+To be submitted prior to a decision on the petition.

+Outstanding - 2.
 Show required 15% tree save area and calculations on site map.
 Tree save must contain existing healthy tree canopy.
 Tree save must be 30-foot width minimum.
+Addressed